timescale/docs/mst/aiven-client/create-fork.md

      avn switch <PROJECT>
     ```

-1. List the services in the project:
+1. List the services in the project, and make a note of the service that you
+    want to fork, listed under `SERVICE_NAME` column in the output.

     ```bash
      avn service list
     ```

-1. Make a note of the service that you want to fork, listed under
-    `SERVICE_NAME` column in the output.

 1. Get the details of the service that you want to fork: